vbalab/ysda/semester_02/algo/notes.md

 But to bild Trie of all suffixes it takes $O(T^2)$ $\to$ to do it in $O(T)$ use Ukkonen.

-## Ukkonen
+## Ukkonen's Suffix Tree

 ![alt text](images_for_notes/suffix_tree_01.png)
 ![alt text](images_for_notes/suffix_tree_02.png)

-- A - continuation of list
+- A - continuation of list (implicit location)

-- B - creating a new leaf vertex from:
+- B - creating a new leaf vertex (explicit location) from:
   - 2: explicit
   - 3: implicit location